mmnsports.com

 In recent statements, Manchester City midfielder Rodri warned of potential strikes by leading footballers if the scheduling pressures persist.
 Manchester City, winners of the 2023 Champions League, are set to face in their first match of the new Champions League league phase.
 The expanded 36-team tournament will see all clubs play eight league fixtures, with 16 teams participating in an additional two-legged play-off round before the last 16.

-City is also expected to compete in an expanded at the season's end, potentially playing up to 75 games in total.
+City is also expected to compete in an expanded Club World Cup at the season's end, potentially playing up to 75 games in total.
 This increased schedule puts additional strain on international players.

 Liverpool goalkeeper Alisson also voiced concerns, suggesting that football authorities are neglecting the issue of fixture congestion.
 FIFA has previously criticized European leagues for what it termed "commercial hypocrisy," accusing them of preferring schedules filled with friendlies and summer tours that involve extensive global travel.